Future of uncompleted Habitat House is unclear - Farmville

 In addition to credit, Walker said another obstacle was communication between Habitat and her family.
 Walker said her family did not have an advocate with Habitat, someone who facilitates conversation between the partner family and Habitat and offers support and information to the family, until two years into the Birdhouse Build project.
 Partnership families take part in what is known as sweat equity, volunteering for Habitat projects and enrolling in homeowner courses.

-Walker’s son, Kameron Jackson, 11, worked on the construction of the Birdhouse Build home with fellow members of the Fresh Boyz Club, a social group for young adults led by teachers at PECPS, and their parents.
+Walker’s son, Kameron Jackson, 11, worked on the construction of the Birdhouse Build home with fellow members of the Fresh Boyz Club, a social group for young adults led by teachers at PECPS and their parents.
 Her daughter Iyara (Yaya) Jackson, 13, remembered being unsure of what to tell classmates when they asked her about the Birdhouse Build.

 Walker said the lapses of time without knowing the status of the Habitat home, and the time her family invested in the build, were painful.